cac-t-u-s/cac-t-u-s.github.io/om-sharp/pages/index.md

 ## Score

-- NOTE
+OM# provides an extensive set of tools for the manipulation of musical structures, located in teh "Score" package.

-- CHORD
+- `NOTE`
-- CHORD-SEQ
+- `CHORD`
-- VOICE
+- `CHORD-SEQ`: The classic
+- `VOICE` and rhythmic structures
-- MULTI-SEQ / POLY
+- Polyphonic objects: `MULTI-SEQ` / `POLY`
-- N-CERCLE
+- Extras: Additional score elements
+- `N-CERCLE`: A mathematical tool

 ## Audio